 Here’s one example: how we solve problems.

 Renee and James found themselves at a familiar impasse — once again.
 A simple misunderstanding during dinner had somehow mushroomed into a full-blown fight.
-Renee, the Extravert, wanted to deal with it now, hoping they could resolve the conflict before it escalated any further.
+Renee, the Extrovert, wanted to deal with it now, hoping they could resolve the conflict before it escalated any further.
 But James, the Introvert, was nowhere near ready to discuss it.
 Although he really didn’t understand what had happened to cause the rift, he knew he needed time by himself to think about it.

-Extraverts will want to talk it out right then; introverts need time to process.
-So extravert spouses: give your spouse time to think!
+Extroverts will want to talk it out right then; introverts need time to process.
+So extrovert spouses: give your spouse time to think!
 And introverted spouses: remember that your spouse needs to hear your heart and needs to know what you think and feel.
 Make it a point to deliberately share something everyday, even if it seems odd.
 A good practice to get into is the High/Low sharing exercise!

 Understandably, Introverts choose to have fewer people in their lives, and they are more often close friends or confidants.
-Most Extraverts, however, “collect” people and often have a stable of friends and acquaintances with whom they enjoy spending time.
+Most Extroverts, however, “collect” people and often have a stable of friends and acquaintances with whom they enjoy spending time.

-When Extraverts Marry Extraverts
+When Extroverts Marry Extroverts

-Here’s the one that I’m most familiar with: Keith and I are both extraverts.
+Here’s the one that I’m most familiar with: Keith and I are both extroverts.
 That may seem like we wouldn’t have any problems, since we have similar approaches.
 We enjoy other people.
 We talk problems through immediately.
 We easily spend time together.

 Nevertheless, there can be some drawbacks that it’s still good to be aware of.